Table of Contents

 A wrinkle relaxer weakens the muscles where it is injected.
 It is used in the temporary treatment of the vertical frown lines between the eyebrows, smile lines over the cheeks and horizontal forehead lines.

 We use a premium muscle relaxant derived from the bacterium clostridium botulinum.
-This procedure has both cosmetic and non-cosmetic application.
+This procedure has both cosmetic surgery Perth and non-cosmetic application.

 Common cosmetic areas include: